albennett/first-hand-news/README.md

 # first-hand-accounts
-<h2>Platform for first hand accounts.</h2>
+<p>Platform for first hand accounts.</p>

-<h4>We are not your normal news site.
+<p>We are not your normal news site.
 In a time where the truth can feel lost in translation or filtered through agendas, we have created a space to connect directly with those bearing witness on the ground.
-Here, you can listen to and share your first hand accounts of global events as they unfold.</h4>
+Here, you can listen to and share your first hand accounts of global events as they unfold.</p>

 <h3>Technologies Used:</h3>
 <li>AngularJS</li>